benshine/prettykitty/README.md

 - Make it work on old browsers or without javascript.
 My focus here is on writing javascript without libraries, using web standards, not on progressive enhancement.
-- Write tests.
+- Write more tests.
 This is a prototype and an exercise to force me to learn new techniques.
   I'm already pretty good at writing exhaustive javascript tests, thanks to the mentorship of co-workers at Twitter.
 Writing a mock/stub and test DSL library from scratch would be a useful exercise, but it's not my focus for today.
 I did, however, write a few tests of my $.get replacement at http://localhost:5000/tests -- that had some gnarly async and scope challenges that made automated tests very useful.
+  Note that my tests use jquery; let's interpret "no libraries" as "no libraries in application code."